ocean-tracking-network/node-manager-training/_episodes/08_tag_metadata.md

 If there are **no** highlighted/flashing red cells in a row, you can delete the record from the `no_dup` table by using the `delete` button on the left-side of the table.
 You can also use the `Select All` button if appropriate.

 If there **are** highlighted/flashing red cells in a row, you must compare the highlighted values.
-These cannot be deleted without previous review since they are not exact duplicates, and could indicate an update to the database records is needed.
+These cannot be deleted without review since they are not exact duplicates, and could indicate an update to the database records is needed.

 Ex: `life_stage` from the raw table might = `SMOLT` while `lifestage` from otn_animals might = `ADULT`.
 This will cause the column `lifestage_equal?` to read `FALSE` and the cells to flash red.
 In this example, it could indicate that the researcher was correcting an error in the previously-submitted record (this animal was actually a smolt, not adult) and therefore we need to update the record in our database.
 In this case, you would need to email the researcher to confirm, pause processing this Issue, and create a new `DB_fix` Issue with the information which needs updating.